 You can even pay for your monthly television subscription with Dogecoin, as Sling TV has partnered with a crypto payment processor to accept crypto payments.
 Along with Dogecoin, you can pay for Sling TV with Bitcoin, Bitcoin Cash, and Ethereum.

 Menufy is an online ordering platform designed for use by restaurants.
 It allows restaurants to accept cryptocurrency payments through a crypto payment processor.
 There are thirteen in all, including Dogecoin.

 For those seeking to cover their tracks on the internet, a VPN can go a long way.
 And now, you can pay for a VPN service using crypto like Dogecoin.
 ExpressVPN accepts several cryptocurrencies in exchange for using its service.

 Sheetz, a chain of convenience stores in the eastern United States, is unique among businesses of its type in that it will accept crypto at the gas pump and in the store.
 That includes Dogecoin, along with Bitcoin and Ethereum.

 There are many non-profit organizations that allow people to donate money to, or pay them using Dogecoin and cryptocurrency.
 An internet search will yield many, many results.

 |The Kessler Collection||Yes||Yes||Yes||No||No|

-While merchants have not begun accepting any types of cryptocurrencies — let alone Dogecoin — en masse, a handful of companies have begun accepting the meme coin.
+While merchants have not begun accepting any types of cryptocurrencies, many do accept Dogecoin.
 Given its volatility, however, it can be hard to know whether using Dogecoin to make purchases will end up saving or costing the buyer money.

 Photo credit: iStock/Ksenia Raykova